Lift & Project Systems Performing on the Partial-Vertex-Cover Polytope: Introduction

 Finally, all these ingredients need to be fine tuned to also give a large integrality gap.
 One of the advantages of our \iSA\ lower bound is that it is elegantly simple.
 The family of distributions that achieve all the above is the following; For any set $A$ of at most $r$ many vertices and edges, consider some subclique $Q_{2r}$ containing $A$.
 We decide to cover each edge of $Q_{2r}$ independently with probability $p$ (that needs to be carefully chosen), and for each edge that is to be covered, we do pay for both its endpoints.
 As a side note, such a solution is much different than the vector solutions for \iLS, and \iLSp, in that it assigns to edge variables and vertex variables different values. }

 \textbf{Establishing IG lower bounds for SDP hierarchies:} Showing that our \iSA\ vector solution is robust against SDP tightenings is by construction very easy.
 The reason is that all SDP hierarchies (that have been used for positive algorithmic results), except the \iLa\ system, distinguish constraints between those imposed by the starting 0-1 relaxation, and that are \textit{always} linear, and PSD constraints that are valid for \textit{all} 0-1 assignments (independently of the starting relaxation).
 As a result, any IG lower bound for strong LP relaxations that is based on a solution that comes from a global distribution of 0-1 assignments immediately translates into the same IG for a series of SDP hierarhies.
 A natural question that is raised is whether such global distributions of 0-1 assignments can be used to fool strong LP relaxations (and we answer this in the positive as we explain above).
 The second question that we raise is whether our solution is robust also against Lasserre tightenings.
 We answer this in the negative in Section~\ref{sec: las section high level}.
+However, we prove two weaker integrality gaps in Sections~\ref{sec: l1 la} and~\ref{sec: general la} against the Lasserre system using a very similar construction to what we use for the \iSA\ system -- a $O(\sqrt{n})$ bound for the Level-$1$ Lasserre system and we give a superconstant integrality gap using a similar construction that holds for $\Theta(n)$ levels of the Lasserre system.

 \cut{ , and we propose the all-$2^r\cdot t/\binom{n-2r}{2}$ vector. }